How much does your brand spend on advertising?

 - Create an online ad.

-To take the leg work out of your affiliate recruitment, consider signing up for a third party affiliate site.
+To take the leg work out of your affiliate recruitment, consider signing up for a third-party affiliate site.
 A few examples of affiliate marketing websites include:

 - CJ Affiliate: Formerly known as Commission Junction, CJ Affiliate provides a huge network of professional affiliates from across the globe that it personalizes to your brand.
 Running for over 20 years, it reaches more than one billion customers and tracks transactions in real-time, even in the absence of CJ cookies.

-- ClickBank: ClickBank offers your physical or digital products on its affiliate marketplace so that they’re seen in over 200 countries.
+- ClickBank: ClickBank offers your physical or digital products on its affiliate marketplace so that their seen in over 200 countries.
 It helps you remarket your products to previous customers, set up commissions, and streamline payouts.